gcassel/handbook/guides/contributor_cohort.md

   - rename loomio group and slack channel to cohort name
 - launch a slack channel
 - launch a doodle poll for best checkin times
+- find out timezones everyone is in [trialling a loomio proposal](https://www.loomio.org/d/iOX51jA9)

 ## Week 1 (November 14)
+- setup email group cohort-name@enspiral.com
+- setup home groups for the cohort organised by time zones
+- checkin: share a dream for your future
+- mission: first home group meeting
+- mission: organise a call with one non cohort member in the network who interests you
+- mission: help a cohort member
+- retrospective

 ## Week 2 (November 21)
+- record a video
+- mission: suggest an improvement to the improvements board
+- mission: publish a story to enspiral tales
+- event: story circle
+- retrospective

 ## Week 3 (November 28)
+- mission: update something in the handbook
+- mission: complete an improvement
+- retrospective

 ## Week 4 (December 5)
+- mission: propose a cobudget bucket
+- mission: join a working group
+- retrospective